ThunderFly-aerospace/docs/avionics/AIRDOS03/index.md

 ### UAV Integration

-AIRDOS03 is designed as a sensor for the [TF-ATMON](/instruments/TF-ATMON) system and seamlessly connects to the avionics of UAVs, especially the [ThunderFly TF-G2 autogyro](/instruments/TF-G2).
-It supports shared power supply, data logging, and telemetry with onboard systems, reducing weight and maximizing flight endurance.
+AIRDOS03 is designed as a sensor for the [TF-ATMON](/instruments/TF-ATMON) system and seamlessly integrates into the UAVs.
 This integration enables high-resolution mapping of radiation intensity in three dimensions and supports dynamic measurements in variable atmospheric conditions.
+The solution supports shared power supply, data logging, and telemetry with onboard systems, reducing weight and maximizing flight endurance.
+This approach allows the use of an ionizing radiation sensor on multiple unmanned airframes (multirotor drone, plane, or [stratospheric balloon](/instruments/TF-B1)).
+The AIRDOS03 is especially useful with [ThunderFly TF-G2 autogyro](/instruments/TF-G2), wchich slow-fly and the absence of downwash, allowing for safe and precise location of the radiation source.

 ![AIRDOS03 mounted on TF-G2](AIRDOS03_TF-G2.jpg)